-Dr. Ghneim is married to Carrie Ghneim with whom he has two children, Isadora and Simon, and a Rhodesian ridgeback named Hex.
-His other passions in life are food, wine, and Kendo.
+Dr. Ghneim is married to Carrie Ghneim with whom he has two children, Isadora and Simon, and two Rhodesian ridgeback named Hex and Finneas.
+His other interests in life are food, wine, hiking, and Kendo (Japanese swordsmanship).
 Dr. Ghneim is also passionate about preventive health in veterinary medicine and the use of advanced technologies, such as ultrasound and laparoscopy, to aid in the treatment of our beloved companions.

 Dr. Hinson was born and raised in western North Carolina.
 She attended North Carolina State University for her undergraduate and veterinary degrees – GO PACK!
 She has a passion for preventive care and a strong interest in surgery and dentistry.
 She currently lives in Clayton, NC with her husband, 3 young daughters, and 2 fur-kids (a tri-pod German Shepherd and a Spaniel/Retriever mix).
 Her favorite breed is RESCUED!
 In her free time, Dr. Hinson enjoys spending time with her family and running mud/obstacle races.

 Dr. Davriel Morrow, DVM